-Interest revenue is a significant revenue source, which is susceptible to accrual.
+Interest and federal grant revenues are significant revenue sources, which are susceptible to accrual.
 All other revenue sources such as fines, penalties, licenses and other miscellaneous revenues are considered to be measurable and available only when cash is received.

 D. Shared Fund Presentation